 We work in close contact with other theory groups in the world and with the experimental astroparticle physics groups at Fysikum (Fermi-LAT Gamma-ray Telescope and the XENON direct detection experiments, IceCUBE neutrino experiment at the South Pole: Klas Hultqvist and others) and the KTH (antimatter searches, PAMELA: M. Pearce) which aim at detecting or putting limits on these dark matter candidates.
 We have performed theoretical calculations of the fluxes of neutrinos, gamma-rays, positrons antiprotons which are the result of annihilations of supersymmetric particles, if they make up the dark matter halo of the Milky Way.

 Other projects that we currently work on include Big Bang nucleosynthesis, the Cosmic Microwave Background, transplanckian physics, physics of branes in extra dimensions and gravitational lensing of quasars and supernovas.

 We are especially involved in theoretical analyses in connection with the Fermi-LAT Gamma-ray satellite (launched in June, 2008), which has a substantial Swedish participation.
-The present experimental leader of the dark matter detection effort is Jan Conrad here in CoPS, with whom we collaborate a lot (see, e.g. this paper).
+The present experimental leader of the dark matter detection effort was Jan Conrad here in CoPS, with whom we collaborate a lot (see, e.g. this paper).
 He has now gone on to direct detection, and leads a large group involved in the XENON100 and XENON1T experiments at Gran Sasso, Italy.
 With former graduate student, Anders Pinzke, (Copenhagen) we have used a large N-body simulation of gamma-rays formed in formation of structures like galaxy clusters, to get an idea of realistic backgrounds for the dark matter search.
 There is now a Chinses satellite DAMPE (dark matter explorer) which will have excellent energy resolution.
 This means they can search for gamma-ray lines from dark matter annihilations – something that was proposed by me and my group.
 This satellite is the precursor to a larger experiment HERD, planned for the Chinese space station in a few years.
 Also a Russian satellite, GAMMA400, will have good precision for these studies.